sidhlee/mars-weather-app/README.md

 # Mars Weather App - HTML & CSS

+## Developing an App: User-oriented & cost-efficient workflow

+1. Find useful (free) API (eg. weather, market info, stats, map,...)
+2. How can that data make the user's life easier in doing...

+- It should help the process that the users already have been doing.
+  You can't create "new thing" and make them to "learn" how to use it.
+(It is very inefficient in marketing perspective.)
+- Or it can help the user achieve the same goal in more efficient way OR with better experience.

+3. Create design concepts | sketch | mockups to better-achieve #2.
+4. Code up the design to better-achieve #2.
+5. Code up the functionality to better-achieve #2.

 ## Memo

 - HTML markup should be done in a way that it can be (though not as easily) understood and digested without any CSS.